unilincoln/RDM/training/what.md

 ## Australian National Data Service guide

 This guide from the [ANDS](http://ands.org.au/) is intended for people in universities and other research institutions needing a definition of research data.
-It includes links to individual (australian) universities' definitions of research data, gives examples of what research data is *not*, and suggests researchers should ask themselves the question: *'what needs to be kept to validate the results of research?'*.
+It includes links to individual (Australian) universities' definitions, gives examples of what is *not* research data, and suggests researchers should ask themselves the question: *'what needs to be kept to validate the results of research?'*.

 The guide can be found at: [http://ands.org.au/guides/what-is-research-data.html](http://ands.org.au/guides/what-is-research-data.html)